Implementing Active Ranking

 - Position: \(\frac{1}{\sqrt{pos_a \cdot pos_b}}\) – favors items near the top

-The justification for proximity is structural.
-A weighting of \(n\) items has \(n-1\) degrees of freedom – the ratios between consecutive items.
-This means the goal of the pairwise process should be to achieve high confidence on the relationship between each item and its neighbors.
-With a budget of ten to twelve comparisons per item, this clustering should produce the tight local ratios needed for quality final weights.
+The proximity term became the main engine of active selection.
+Consider: a weighting of \(n\) items has \(n-1\) degrees of freedom – the ratios between consecutive items.
+The goal of the pairwise process, then, should be to achieve high confidence on the relationship between each item and its neighbors.

-“Neighbor” should be understood probabilistically – ideally, observations cluster around each item’s local neighborhood, two or three comparisons with items one or two positions away, one or two comparisons with items three or four positions away, etc.
+“Neighbor” should be understood probabilistically – two or three comparisons with items one or two positions away, one or two comparisons with items three or four positions away, etc.

-Early on, the graph is sparse and the ranking is fuzzy, so coverage dominates: every item needs a few comparisons to anchor its position before proximity can meaningfully guide selection.
-As data accumulates and the ranking stabilizes, proximity dominates, concentrating attention on the boundaries where more precision is useful.
-Position adds a constant bias toward the top of the ranking, where getting the ordering right matters most for downstream allocation – though for our use case, this term proved to be overkill.
+Early on, the graph is sparse and the ranking is fuzzy, so coverage dominates: every item needs a few comparisons to anchor its position.
+As data accumulates, proximity dominates, concentrating attention on the boundaries where precision is useful.
+Position adds an optional bias toward observing pairs towards the top of the ranking, where larger weights call for higher precision.

 V. Tuning